trackier/docs-v1/overview/readme.md

 ## **Parameters**

-There are 4 main categories of parameters for each endpoint in the vNative API: path, query string, request body, and response body.
+There are 4 main categories of parameters for each endpoint in the Trackier API: path, query string, request body, and response body.
 The API Reference includes a list of all available parameters for each possible request, but these sections offer an overview of the 4 main categories and their subcategories.

 ## **Errors**